BlakeRivers25/SCDV490-FinalProject-BlakeRivers/README.md

 ## How to Run Code

+#### What Each File Is
+*Data Sets:*  Holds the datasets that are used for this project.

+*README.md:*  This file you're reading.
+Explains what everything does and how it works.

+*analysis.ipynb:*  Jupyter notebook that runs analysis on my datasets and creats graphs.

+*bellis_analysis.ipynb:*  Jupyter notebook used by Dr. Bellis with helpful code examples to use/follow.

+*test_cases.ipynb:*  Jupyter notebook that was used to test graphs and functions until they worked properly.

+*utilities.py:*  Python file that hold functions to clean up datasets and convert State names to abbreviations.

+#### Running the Analysis
 Once the repository is cloned and open within a Jupyter Lab Environment:
 1. Open analysis.ipynb
 2. Simply run the code